Entropy Conservation in the Transition of Schwarzschild-de Sitter space to de Sitter space through tunneling: Introduction

 \section{\textbf{Introduction}}

-A classical black hole can only absorb and not emit particles.
-However, in 1974, Hawking discovered \cite{swh75} that when considering quantum effect, black hole can emit thermal radiation with a temperature $T=\frac{\kappa} {2\pi}$, where $\kappa$ is the surface gravity of a black hole.
+In 1974, Hawking discovered \cite{swh75} that when considering quantum effect, a black hole can emit thermal radiation with a temperature $T=\frac{\kappa }{2\pi}$, where $\kappa$ is the surface gravity of the black hole.
 The physical reason of radiation was explained \cite{hh76} as coming from vacuum fluctuations tunneling through the horizon of the black hole.
-But some original derivation based on the Bogoliubov transformation \cite{swh75} or other methods \cite{hh76,dnp76,wgu76} didn't have the direct connection with the view of tunneling.
+But some original derivations \cite{swh75,hh76,dnp76,wgu76} didn't have the direct connection with the view of tunneling.
 Moreover, these methods, in which the background geometry is considered fixed, didn't enforce the energy conservation during the radiation process.
 Recently, Parikh and Wilczek suggested \cite{pw00} a method based on energy conservation by calculating the particle flux in Painlev\'{e} coordinates from the tunneling picture.
-Their result can recover some important points and present some new properties as in the following aspects: (1) It recovered the Hawking's original result in leading order and gave the consistent temperature expression \cite{pw00,ph04}.
-(2) It gave a direct relation between tunneling probability and the black hole entropy, which shows the first law of black hole thermodynamics will play an important role in radiation process.
-Such relation presents an approach to research the relation between black hole radiation dynamics and black hole thermodynamics.
-(3) The non-thermal spectrum implies there may exist the information-carrying correlation in the radiation.
-It is shown in Ref. \cite{zcz092} that indeed there exist information-carrying correlation in the radiation spectrum, which can eliminate the entropy growth completely in the tunneling process.
-So the tunneling process is unitary and no information is lost.
-The method had been discussed generally in different situations \cite{zz05,rzg05,amv05,jwc06,ma06,cnvzz07,km07} and its self-consistency has been checked even by using the black hole thermodynamic law \cite{sk08,tp08,zcz08,zcz091}.
-Recently, the fermion tunneling through the horizon had also been discussed \cite{cv08,km08}.
+Their result can recover some important points and present some new properties as in the following aspects: (1) It recovered the Hawking's original result in leading order and gave the consistent temperature expression.
+(2) It gave a direct relation between tunneling probability and the black hole entropy.
+(3) The non-thermal spectrum shows there exists the information-carrying correlation in the radiation, and the correlation can eliminate the entropy growth completely and thus makes the process unitary \cite{zcz092}.
+The method had been discussed generally in different situations \cite{ecv01,zz05,rzg05,jwc06,jkf09,cnvzz07,km07} and its self-consistency has been checked even by using the black hole thermodynamic law \cite{sk08,tp08,zcz08,zcz091}.